Skip to main content

 Click here to view the complete dimensions of our Adult Loft Beds.

-• Sturdy construction resulting from the use of robust materials combined with a thoughtful design and superior manufacturing techniques.
+• Sturdy construction — built from robust materials and engineered with thoughtful design and precise manufacturing techniques.

-• Strength and stability to ensure a comfortable, motionless sleep experience for anyone who uses the bed.
+• Strength and stability — ensures a comfortable, motion-resistant sleeping experience for daily use.

-• Quality finish that looks great and is durable and resistant to scratches, stains, and regular wear and tear.
+• Quality finish — durable coatings or treatments that resist scratches, stains, and regular wear over time.

 Laying on Loft Bed - 800x445